Stehsaer/simple-riscv-software-env/README.md

   warranty; not even for MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
   ```

+In THEORY, you should be able to build this project using any RISCV GCC that supports C++23.
+Currently GCC 14.2.0 and GCC 15.1.0 are known to work.

 ### Xmake

 This project uses Xmake as the building system and package manager.
 Get Xmake from [here](https://github.com/xmake-io/xmake).